iuliadmtru/Argus.jl/README.md

 #### Metavariables

 Metavariables should bind to expressions.
-I have not tested this yet.
 The ultimate goal is to have metavariables bind to something that can be chosen by the user.
 This could be accomplished by providing types to metavariables (either Julia built-in types or custom types that have some kind of corresponding predicate, or something like Racket's [syntax classes](https://docs.racket-lang.org/syntax/stxparse-specifying.html))]).

 ### AST comparison